Trippnology/Install-WP/Readme.md

 ##Usage
 1. Make install-wp.sh executable.
 2. Run install-wp.sh
-3. Enter a name for the install folder
+3. Enter a name for the install folder.
+This will be created wherever you run imstall-wp.sh from.
 4. Point your browser at your new folder to complete the install.